 - Individuals with memory concerns or other cognitive complaints.
 Non-memory triggers include personality change, depression, deterioration of chronic disease without explanation, and falls or balance issues

-- Informant reports of cognitive impairment, with or without patient concurrence
+- Informant reports of cognitive decline or impairment, with or without patient concurrence

 - Medicare beneficiaries, as part of the Annual Wellness Visit

-The Alzheimer’s Association also notes that the benefits of testing include:
+The Alzheimer’s Association also notes that additional benefits of testing include:

 - Better chance of benefiting from treatment

 - More time to plan for the future

 - Increased chances of participating in clinical drug trials, helping advance research